 Google Trends search volumes are difficult to parse without specific numbers.
 And while it’s obviously challenging to pinpoint exact data from several years ago, there are some figures we can point to.

-On April 17, 2017, just a few weeks before the house of TVADDONS’ founder was raided by company executives following a much-debated Anton Piller order, the site boasted about the large amount of traffic it was receiving in a TorrentFreak article.
+On April 17, 2017, just a few weeks before the house of TVADDONS’ founder was raided by company executives following a much-debated Anton Piller order, the site boasted about a large amount of traffic it was receiving in a TorrentFreak article.

 According to TVADDONS, the site experienced its best month for unique traffic ever during that March–April period in 2017.